Skip to content

 12. Generic modules are not type checked until any of its types, functions or globals are instantiated.

-2. The first part, up until the first @ directive is ignored.
+2. The first part, up until the first @ directive on a new line, is ignored.

 3. The @param directive for pointer arguments may define usage constraints [in] [out] and [inout].